 If you’re near a coastal area, gather your family and your disaster kits as quickly as possible and head for higher ground.
 Tsunamis are extremely dangerous.
 Even if the best you can do is run to the top of a hill or climb on top of a house, that would be better than staying in place.

-If you’re farther inland, the first thing you should do, assuming your okay, is look for people who need help.
+If you’re farther inland, the first thing you should do is look for people who need help.
 It’s a good idea to have some training in first aid and CPR.
 Also be on the lookout for fires, damaged gas and electrical lines, and other hazards and move away from them.
 Turn on your radio and listen for safety advisories and other information.

 Talk to Your Family